XZE3N/ExerciseGifDownloader/README.md

 # **ExerciseGifDownloader** 💪

+Script for scraping an Open Public Domain Exercise Database in `JSON` format, 1300+ exercises.

 ## Overview

-**ExerciseGifDownloader** is a collection of PowerShell scripts designed to scrape data from a RapidAPI database and create a JSON file containing data about various exercises and their corresponding GIFs.
+**ExerciseGifDownloader** is a collection of PowerShell scripts designed to scrape data from a RapidAPI Exercise Database.
 The script downloads each GIF from a provided URL, renames it based on the exercise name, and stores it in a folder corresponding to its category.
-This tool is ideal for fitness content creators, trainers, or anyone looking for exercise demonstration media.
 I originally developed the script to collect media for a larger project involving exercise demonstrations.
 While working on this project, I noticed a lack of free and well-organized exercise GIFs available online, so I created this tool to help download and categorize GIFs from a structured, open source dataset.

 ## Features